-We collected our first cord blood unit in 2005, and to-date have stored stem cells for over 13,500 babies.
-In addition to cord blood, we cryogenically store cord tissue, mesenchymal stem cells from adipose (fat) tissue, as well as semen (sperm).
+We collected our first cord blood unit in 2005, and to-date have stored stem cells for over 15,000 babies.

-Our sister company, Smart Cells international (the UK’s longest established stem cell bank) will take over the storage of the stem cells in the unlikely event of anything ever happening to Netcells.
-Netcells and Smart Cells employ the similar technology so it is easy to transfer cells between the two laboratories.
-Netcells and Smart Cells are each other’s offshore back-up laboratories and Netcells has processed and stored stem cells for Smart Cells clients from all over the world, when there have been flight disruptions in the UK and Europe due to weather (volcano, snow) and strikes.
+Our sister company, Smart Cells international (the UK’s longest established stem cell bank) will take over the storage of the stem cells in the unlikely event of anything ever happening to Next Biosciences.
+Next Biosciences and Smart Cells employ similar technology so it is easy to transfer cells between the two laboratories.
+Next Biosciences and Smart Cells are each other’s offshore back-up laboratories and Netcells has processed and stored stem cells for Smart Cells clients from all over the world, when there have been flight disruptions in the UK and Europe due to weather (volcano, snow) and strikes.

 Netcells will always refund the portion of fee relating to the service that wasn’t utilized.
 Additionally, Netcells takes the risk on processing, so if for whatever reason there are not enough stem cells for storage and you don’t store, then Netcells will refund the Banking Fee and Storage Fee.

 The stem cells are stored in cryogenic tanks at our laboratory in Midrand.
 You are welcome to visit our laboratory at any time to come and see how we process and store stem cells.